Skip to Content

 How to get there: The train takes 1 hour 44 minutes from Paddington.

 Where to stay: With amazing freestanding baths in every room and a spa, the Harbour Hotel is the best place to stay in Bristol for full-on relaxation.
-Rooms start at £195, but rates vary so have a look at prices and availability today.
+Rooms start at £195, but rates vary have a look at prices and availability

 Brighton